grab/engineering-blog/_posts/2019-03-20-beyond-retries-part-1.md

 Software engineers aim for _reliability_.
 Systems that have predictable and consistent behaviour in terms of performance and availability.
 In the electricity industry, reliability may equate to being able to keep the lights on.
 But just because a system has remained reliable up until a certain point, does not mean that it will continue to be.
 This is where _resiliency_ comes in: the ability to _withstand_ or _recover_ from problematic conditions or failure.
 Going back to our electricity analogy - resiliency is the ability to turn the lights back on quickly when say, a natural disaster hits the power grid.

-## Why we value resiliency
+## Why We Value Resiliency

 Being resilient to many different failures is the best way to ensure a system is reliable and - more importantly - stays that way.
 At Grab, our architecture features hundreds of microservices, which is constantly stressed in an increasing number of different ways at higher and higher volumes.
 Failures that would be rare or unusual become more likely as our scale increases.
 For that reason, we proactively focus on - and require our services to think about - resiliency, even if they have historically been very reliable.

 As software systems evolve and become more complex, the number of potential failure modes that software engineers have to account for grows.
-Fortunately, so too have the techniques for dealing with them.
+Fortunately, so do the techniques for dealing with them.
 The [circuit-breaker pattern](https://engineering.grab.com/designing-resilient-systems-part-1) and [retries](https://engineering.grab.com/designing-resilient-systems-part-2) are two such techniques commonly employed to improve resiliency specifically in the context of distributed systems.
 In pursuit of reliability, this is a fine start, but it would be wrong to assume that this will keep the service reliable forever.
 This article will discuss how you can use _rate-limiting_ as part of a strategy to improve resilience, _beyond retries_.

-## Challenges with retries and circuit breakers
+## Challenges with Retries and Circuit Breakers

 A common risk when introducing retries in a resiliency strategy is 'retry storms'.
 Retries by definition increase the number of requests from the client, especially when the system is experiencing some kind of failure.
 If the server is not prepared to handle this increase in traffic, and is possibly already struggling to handle the load, it can quickly become overwhelmed.
 This is counter-productive to introducing retries in the first place!

 When using a circuit-breaker in combination with retries, the application has some form of safety net: too many failures and the circuit will open, preventing the retry storms.
 However, this can be dangerous to rely on.
 For one thing, it assumes that all clients have the correct circuit-breaker configurations.
 Knowing how to configure the circuit-breaker correctly is difficult because it requires knowledge of the downstream service's configurations too.

-## Introducing rate-limiting
+## Introducing Rate-limiting

-In a large organization such as Grab with hundreds of microservices, it becomes increasingly difficult to coordinate and maintain the correct circuit-breaker configurations as the number of services increases.
+In a large organisation such as Grab with hundreds of microservices, it becomes increasingly difficult to coordinate and maintain the correct circuit-breaker configurations as the number of services increases.

 Secondly, it is never a good idea for the server to depend on its clients for resiliency.
 The circuit-breaker could fail or simply be bypassed, and the server would have to deal with all requests the client makes.

-It is therefore desirable to have some form of rate-limiting/throttling as another line of defense.
+It is therefore desirable to have some form of rate-limiting/throttling as another line of defence.
 There are many strategies for rate-limiting to consider.

-### Types of thresholds for rate-limiting
+### Types of Thresholds for Rate-limiting

 The traditional approach to rate-limiting is to implement a server-side check which monitors the rate of incoming requests and if it exceeds a certain threshold, an error will be returned instead of processing the request.
 There are many algorithms such as '[leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket)', [fixed/sliding window](https://konghq.com/blog/how-to-design-a-scalable-rate-limiting-algorithm/) and so on.
 A key decision is where to set the thresholds: usually by client, endpoint, or a combination of both.